kach/nearley/docs/md/index.md

-[Eventbot](https://geteventbot.com) is a calendar plugin for Slack used by thousands of teams, [Obyte](https://github.com/byteball/ocore) is a cryptocurrency platform, [OptiCSS](https://github.com/linkedin/opticss) is a CSS optimizer built by LinkedIn.
+[Eventbot](https://geteventbot.com) is a calendar plugin for Slack used by thousands of teams, [Obyte](https://github.com/byteball/ocore) is a cryptocurrency platform, [OptiCSS](https://github.com/linkedin/opticss) is a CSS optimizer built by LinkedIn, [NESTUP](https://github.com/cutelabnyc/nested-tuplets) is a language for specifying nested rhythmic tuplets.

 **Other**:
 [ProceduralPsychEpisode](https://github.com/PatrickMurphy/ProceduralPsychEpisode)